DracoGaruda/HTBBoxes/Sherlock/Unsupervised-DFIR.md

   ![usb](https://github.com/user-attachments/assets/af8eaf46-233a-47cb-9b44-c287e89a8ab5)

 #### Task 13
-**Question:** I hope we can find some more evidence to tie this all together.
-What is Eddie's last name?
+**Question:**  There was an unbranded USB in the USB list, can you identify it's manufacturer’s name?
 **Answer:** `Shenzhen SanDiYiXin Electronic Co.,LTD`